ctsit/send_rx/README.md

 7. Set your password
 8. Go to **Control Manager > Administrators & Acct Managers** and remove deprecated `site_admin` from administrators list

-### Step 2: Creating a few test users
+### Step 2: Creating User Profiles project
-Let's create at least 3 test users - 1 to be a study coordinator, and 2 prescribers.
-You may add a new user by accessing **Control Manager > Add Users (Table-based Only)**.
+1. Access **+ New Project** page, then import `samples/UserProfiles.xml` file.
+2. Take note of your new project ID (you should see it at the `pid` parameter in your URL).
+3. If User Profile module is not enabled yet, you may do that by accessing **Control Center > Manage External Modules**.
+4. Yet on **Control Center > Manage External Modules**, configure the module as follows:
+  - Project ID: _Place here the PID you took note previously_
+  - Username field: `send_rx_user_id`

 ### Step 3: Creating Sites Project
 1. Make sure you are logged in as the admin user created on step 1 (not `site_admin`)